 List the number of children you support, either as members of your household or through child support payments.
 In the case of child support payments, list the total amount.
 Using the next row of check boxes, indicate the other people who live with you.
 Then indicate how much other members of your household contribute toward the household expenses.

 Finally, you must sign the form in front of a notary public, lawyer, judge or court clerk.
 When you do that, you are swearing to its truth.
 (Leave the section at the bottom of the page blank; the Court will fill this out.)

 What do I do with my completed forms?

 After you have filled out these forms, bring them back to the court clerk along with your other court forms.
 The clerk will ask a judge to review them.
 You may or may not have to see the judge.
 The clerk will tell you what the judge decided.

-If the Court denies your request, even though you cannot pay the fees, contact your nearest Pine Tree Legal Assistance office or the Volunteer Lawyers Project right away.
+If the Court denies your request, even though you cannot pay the fees, contact your nearest Pine Tree Legal Assistance office right away.
 You have only 7 days to figure out what to do.
 After that, your court case will be dismissed.
 Remember that if your only income is TANF, general assistance, SSI, or from another need-based program and you are going to court in "good faith," the court must "presume" that you qualify for a fee waiver.